Gamification in Retail: The Interactive Trend Driving Loyalty and Sales

 Retailers don’t have to — and shouldn’t — settle for generic gamification techniques.
 No matter your size, there are scalable strategies that will grow with your organisation.

-Here are three tactics to consider for creating gamified experiences:
+Here are 3 tactics to consider for creating gamified experiences:

-• Interactive videos: Hide digital Easter eggs or make the viewer “catch” a floating discount.
+• Interactive Videos: Interactive Videos engage viewers with an immersive experience, leading to results like 10x higher conversion rates.
+Hide digital Easter eggs or make the viewer “catch” a floating discount.
 Better yet, these can link the viewer straight to an online shopping cart or your website (or wherever) so they can take action right away.

 • Quizzes: Gamified quizzes are not only interactive and engaging, they can help you gather new data about your customers, so you get to know them better.
-Send your quiz as a video to increase CTR and completion rate.
+Not to mention, the quiz results can guide customers to products that best suit their needs, improving satisfaction.
+Try sending your quiz as a video to increase CTR and completion rate.

-• Gamified rewards: An engaging loyalty program shouldn’t offer generic rewards.
-It should be personalised based on that individual’s past behavior and interests.
+• Gamified rewards: An engaging loyalty programme shouldn’t offer generic rewards.
+It should be personalised based on that individual’s past behaviour and interests.
+Reward customers with points that can be redeemed for products they’ve shown interest in or offer exclusive access to new arrivals based on their shopping history.

 Almost any digital gamified retail experience gets an engagement boost when it becomes video.
 Video draws more consumer internet traffic than any other medium.